madalinbartos/madalinbartos/README.md

 📬 Get in touch:
 Whether you want to discuss a project, chat about the latest tech buzz, or just connect over shared coding experiences, don't hesitate to reach out.
 New opportunities and exciting coding ventures are always on my radar.

-🚀 Thanks for dropping by my GitHub.
+🚀 Thanks for dropping by.
 Let's embark on a coding adventure together – one line of code at a time!